drbig/snb/README.md

             -l LOCALE - force locale
             -w WIDTH  - set fixed-column mode (0 - off, default: 80)

 The distributed `src/user.h` assumes you're using a `UTF-8` locale and have everything setup properly.
-This option is a simple feature to override your defined locale, which might help if your locale is e.g. `en_US` but you still happen to have everything setup properly so that using `en_US.UTF-8` will work.
+The `-l` option is a simple feature to override your defined locale, which might help if your locale is e.g. `en_US` but you still happen to have everything setup properly so that using `en_US.UTF-8` will work.
 It will tell you if the call to `setlocale()` failed.

 The fixed-column mode refers to a feature usually found only in author-oriented software like [Scrivener](http://www.literatureandlatte.com/scrivener.php) or [WordGrinder](http://wordgrinder.sourceforge.net/), where the text you're working on is displayed in a centred fixed-width 'window'.
 With the `-w` option you can override this, regardless of `SCR_WIDTH` definition in `src/user.h`.